ShaneWD/PasswordManagerWebsite/README.md

 The navbar adapts to whether the user is logged in or not

+## Notes:
+- The username and password for super user / admin is "admin"

 ## How to set up project (Windows CMD)
 ```
 virtualenv project_name